Unity-UI-Extensions/Unity-UI-Extensions.GitHub.io/Controls/CurlyUI.md

 * CUI Text -> Text
 * CUI Graphic -> RawImage

-Once added, you can then manipulate the curves for the RectTransform using the bezier handles aded in the editor.
+Once added, you can then manipulate the curves for the RectTransform using the bezier handles added in the editor.

 > *Note*
-> You should be able to manipulate / animate the bezier contol points through code, however, this has not been tested as yet.
+> You should be able to manipulate / animate the bezier control points through code, however, this has not been tested as yet.

 ---------